June 3 in Yankee History

 • Until the Yanks shipped minor-league pitcher Jeff Kennard to Anaheim in July 2007 for catcher Jose Molina (1975), no player who had taken the field with the club in a major league game had been born on June 3.
 Jose supplied solid “D” and one home run with nine rbi’s and a .318 average backing up Jorge Posada at catcher in 2007, but his offense suffered with Posada’s long absence from the lineup with a bad shoulder in 2008.
 A major-leaguer when he got his start with the Cubs in 1999, Molina had spent the intervening years with Anaheim, where he accumulated 15 home runs with 98 rbi’s by the time he arrived in New York.
 Jose played 100 games for the ’08 Yanks and, although he only cleared three fences good for 18 rbi’s, he did manage to become the last player to homer in the old Yankee Stadium.

 • Hard-throwing righty Luis Gil (1998) joined this club in 2021, saving a depleted Yankees squad with six solid starts midseason to a 1-1 record.
 A 2018 draftee by Minnesota, Luis was acquired in a trade in 2019 for outfielder Jake Cave.
-Sadly, following one start in the Bronx in 2022, Gil underwent Tommy John surgery, something from which one hopes he’ll recover going forward.
+Sadly, following one start in the Bronx in 2022, Gil underwent Tommy John surgery, something from which his hopes to recover going forward have borne fruit, as he has a 6-1 record in 10 starts, as of this writing, in 2024.

 • Although Molina and Gil are the only two guys who have played a regular-season game with the Bronx Bombers born on June 3, there are two who have spent time with the team.
 Carl Everett (1971) was rated a five-tool player when he was drafted by the Yankees in the first round (10th pick) of the 1990 amateur draft, but he did not prosper in the organization so he was made available in the 1992 expansion draft that stocked the Marlins and the Rockies.
 Taken by the Marlins with their second pick, he did not take the team change well.
 And the Yanks let one get away when they granted Izzy Molina (1971) free agency in October 1999.
 They had gotten him from the Diamondbacks with Ben Ford for reliever Darren Holmes the June before.

 • New York baseball headlines were made in late 2022 when the Yankees traded lefty Jordan Montgomery to the Cardinals for the at the time injured center fielder Harrison Bader (1994).
 Eventually recovered, Bader opened eyes with unexpected power in that post season, but it has become more known now that if the fan base is to be delighted with this acquisition it will be because of Harrison’s stellar defense in center.
-A third-round 2015 pick by St. Louis, Bader has, as of this writing, hit 58 home runs with 196 rbi’s in 562 games since making the Show with the Cards in 2017.
+Bader was released and grabbed by the Reds from the Yankees in August 2023, and has signed with the Mets in 2024.
+A third-round 2015 pick by St. Louis, Bader has, as of this writing, hit 61 home runs with 233 rbi’s in 562 games since making the Show with the Cards in 2017.

 • But a marriage of lefty power and the Yankee Stadium short porch in right was consummated when the Yankees signed veteran DH Travis Hafner (1977) in the offseason to hit for the Bombers in 2013.
 Travis started well, but he never got back a solid swing after a shoulder injury just weeks in, and failed to hit — on the bench or at bat — the rest of the way.
 Playing a few games with Texas in 2002, in his native Cleveland ever since, and now with the pinstripers, Travis ends, I’m sure, his career, with 213 home runs with 731 rbi’s; 12 of the long balls with 37 runs batted came in the Bronx.